Mountain Resilience, Digital Resilience

 But I have the wherewithal to leave it.
 I know what that looks like now that I’ve experienced it fade away.
 I can do it again and again if need be.
 Spending an extended period of time away from it all has helped me not only build up a resistence to the internet trap, but an elasticity and resilience in fighting against it.
 Just like building resilience to hike mountains day after day.

-I can be proud of myself for this, since it’s so easy to become addicted to internet content.
+I can be proud of myself for this (without becoming too prideful), since it’s so easy to consume internet content and requires a concrete effort to fight against doing so.
 It’s important to remember that my initial goal was to hike during this summer.
 Getting off the internet was just going to be an added bonus or effect of this.
 The ball started rolling in my head to reject a couch potato summer and strive for something bold and adventurous – when I started planning my hikes.
 The physical activity of getting out there was the catalyst to make the change to stay off the digital realm, regardless if I was in the mountains or not.
 I took the plunge and succeeded wildly, and I encourage my readers to also axe their computer desk for a summer and see what happens.

 Maintaining positivity on a steep section between Mt.
 Liberty and Mt.
 Lafayette.